-The State purchase order system is operational in that purchase orders are issued for the financial transactions of the Board.
+The State purchase order system is fully operational in that purchase orders are issued for the financial transactions of the Board.

-An examination of claims paid during the period under review included the following discrepancies with respect to signatures, certification or supporting documentation.
+An examination of claims paid during the period under review did not indicate any discrepancies with respect to signatures, certification or supporting documentation.